Snens98/LocalChat/README.md

 The model uses markdown for formatting. marked.js is used to convert to HTML tags: https://marked.js.org/.

-The output of the language model is output token by token during generation.
+The output of the language model is generated token by token.

 <br>